MintyTrebor/ReleaseMgr/RelMgrData/splash/DuetWiki.md

-# Have you seen the new official Duet3D documentation wiki?
+# Have you seen the official Duet3D documentation wiki?
 <br>

 **It is packed with helpful information, guides, and reference material.**